wawer77/even/README.md

 ## CURRENT TO DO:

-- Edit Transactions BEFORE confirmed (if edited by receiver, it should get reversed)
+- Add delete transaction functionality (if status pending)

+- Balance attr_readonly
 - Balance archive buttons (only if even) -> make balance + all related transactions archived

-- pagination for transactions index (with filtering by user/balance/archived)

-- javascript for transaction/balance(?) forms

 - Minor: